 Materials: a variety of leaves with bite marks, spots, or irregularities.

 Objective: To view examples of leaf-feeding, noticing patterns and grouping by shared characteristics.

-Begin by giving each small group of children a set of photos of leaves showing damage by leaf-eaters (Leaf Photo Set).
+Give each small group of children a set of photos of leaves showing damage by leaf-eaters (Leaf Photo Set).
 Ask them to look for patterns of similarities and differences and sort the leaves into several groups by the kind of damage they notice.
 Next, introduce the Leaf-Eater Patterns cards with drawings that illustrate damage from a leaf-miner, hole-maker, edge-feeder, leaf-roller, skeletonizer, and leaf-wrinkler.
 Discuss differences in the leaf damage and how it comes about.
 Now have them re-sort their cards using the six categories in the drawings.